agentlang-ai/agentlang-docs/docs/language/reference/data-model/entity.md

 # Entity

-An `entity` is a `record` whose instances are automatically persisted by Fractl.
+An `entity` is a `record` whose instances are automatically persisted by Agentlang.

 **Example**